Stellar nucleosynthesis in the era of large surveys: S-process polluted binaries in GALAH DR4: Discussion

-\Ana{Additionally, we show in Fig.~\ref{fig:comparison-hsls} a more “realistic” prediction from \cite{GorielySiess18} for a 2~\Msun\ and a 3~\Msun\ AGB model stars.
-In this case, the partial mixing of protons at the time of the third dredge-up is modelled by a consistent diffusive overshoot prescription (see \citealt{GorielySiess18} for more details) within the STAREVOL stellar evolution code \citep{Siess00, Siess06, Siess08, SiessArnould08}.
+\Ana{Additionally, we show in Fig.~\ref{fig:comparison-hsls} a more realistic prediction from \cite{GorielySiess18} for 2~\Msun\ and 3~\Msun\ AGB model stars.
+In this case, the partial mixing of protons at the time of the third dredge-up was modelled by a consistent diffusive overshoot prescription (see \citealt{GorielySiess18} for more details) within the STAREVOL stellar evolution code \citep{Siess00, Siess06, Siess08, SiessArnould08}.
 Globally, a similar behaviour of [hs/ls] as a function of the stellar metallicity is observed.
-Fig.~\ref{fig:comparison-hsls} confirms the key impact of the stellar metallicity on the s-process efficiency through the [hs/ls] proxy.
-This comparison between observations and s-process models in AGB stars confirms that the stellar metallicity plays a crucial role in determining the neutron-to-seed ratio available to the s-process nucleosynthesis with, as major neutron source, primary $^{13}$C produced by the partial mixing of protons into the $^{12}$C-rich region at the time of the third dredge-up. }
+Fig.~\ref{fig:comparison-hsls} confirms the key effect of the stellar metallicity on the s-process efficiency through the [hs/ls] proxy.
+This comparison between observations and s-process models in AGB stars confirms that the stellar metallicity plays a crucial role in determining the neutron-to-seed ratio available to the s-process nucleosynthesis, with primary $^{13}$C produced by the partial mixing of protons into the $^{12}$C-rich region at the time of the third dredge-up as the main neutron source.} Additionally, the fact that AGB models with 2 and 3~\Msun\ cover the full s-rich sample well strengthens the idea that low-mass (<~3~\Msun) AGB stars pollute Ba and related stars, as suggested by \citet{Lugaro03, Lugaro12, Lugaro16, Cseh18, Karinkuzhi18,Dimoff24}, among others.